 How it works is the Bank Of England has set its interest rates at one of the lowest that the Property Market has seen for a while to give potential buyers the chance to get on the property ladder.
 Still, with recent changes in place, however, it means lenders are only accepting mortgages with a 15% deposit and higher.

-In any case, there are alternative ways to get onto the property ladder such as new builds being okay with 5% deposit from your funds, topped up to 25% with the Government Help to Buy Equity Loan.
+In any case, there are alternative ways to get onto the property ladder such as new builds being okay with 5% deposit from your funds, topped up to 25% with the Government Help to Buy in Manchester Equity Loan.

 Lenders will drift in and out of offering 90% Loan to Values to the public, but these will only be available for a limited amount of time due to the Lender’s discretion.
 For the Mortgage Market to get back to its normal state, in any case, we need the ‘big banks’ to get back to normal, as right now, it’s the lenders who are pushing the boat out to try and make the Mortgage Market accessible to all that they can.